 But that is not how things are.
-Collectively, Earth’s rocks provide a continuous record.
-Like the Turin papyrus of Egyptian kings, the record is fragmentary and often difficult to decipher, but at least it gives us something to go on, and the fossils within the rocks can be both spectacular and revealing.
-They provide an opportunity to investigate life’s history almost back to the beginning.
+Collectively, the rock record is continuous – there were always sediments forming somewhere on Earth.
+The fossil record contained within it, on the other hand, like the Turin papyrus of Egyptian kings, is fragmentary and difficult to decipher.
+But it gives us something to go on, and the fossils within the rocks can be spectacular.
+Some familiar-looking, others foreign, they provide an opportunity to investigate life’s history almost back to the beginning.
 They represent a mystery which we can try to solve, in the hope of answering some of man’s profoundest questions.

-The prevailing assumption is that fossils reveal an evolutionary story, where all plants and animals trace their genealogy back to self-assembling inorganic chemicals.
-However, that is not what the fossils show.
+The prevailing assumption is that fossils reveal an evolutionary story, where plants and animals all trace their genealogy back to self-assembling inorganic chemicals.
+But that is not correct.
 The first five-sixths of the record consists of bacteria and algae, and as can be seen from even a casual look at the literature, there is nothing to connect bacteria with multi-celled animals, plants with animals, invertebrates with vertebrates, and so on.
 The beginnings of most major groups are sudden.

-On the one hand, science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations; in the interests of truth it is always prepared to throw out what does not pass muster.
-On the other, it is an activity practised by human beings, and human beings are not merely emotional animals but spiritual ones, with strong feelings when it comes to religious matters.
+Science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations.
+It is always prepared to throw out what does not pass muster.
+However, it is also an activity practised by human beings, with strong feelings when it comes to the nature of reality.
 When science seeks to understand how the heavens, the earth and everything in them came into existence, it is exploring religious as much as scientific questions.

 To find out more, go to The Hadean cataclysm.